courselabs/kubernetes/labs/secrets/README.md

 <details>
   <summary>They **may** be encrypted in the Kubernetes database</summary>

 But that is not the default setup.
-You can also integrate Kubernetes with third-party secure stores like Hashicorp Vault and Azure KeyVault ([external-secrets](https://github.com/external-secrets/kubernetes-external-secrets) is one option).
+You can also integrate Kubernetes with third-party secure stores like Hashicorp Vault and Azure KeyVault (the [Secrets CSI driver](https://secrets-store-csi-driver.sigs.k8s.io) and [external-secrets](https://github.com/external-secrets/kubernetes-external-secrets) projects are popular options).

 </details><br/>